Europa (moon): Discovery and naming

 Europa, along with Jupiter's three other large moons, Io, Ganymede, and Callisto, was discovered by Galileo Galilei on 8 January 1610, and possibly independently by Simon Marius.
-The first reported observation of Io and Europa was made by Galileo on 7 January 1610 using a 20×-magnification refracting telescope at the University of Padua.
-However, in that observation, Galileo could not separate Io and Europa due to the low magnification of his telescope, so that the two were recorded as a single point of light.
-The following day, 8 January 1610 (used as the discovery date for Europa by the IAU), Io and Europa were seen for the first time as separate bodies during Galileo's observations of the Jupiter system.
+On 7 January, Galileo had observed Io and Europa together using a 20×-magnification refracting telescope at the University of Padua, but the low resolution could not separate the two objects.
+The following night, he saw Io and Europa for the first time as separate bodies.

-Europa is the namesake of Europa, daughter of the king of Tyre, a Phoenician noblewoman in Greek mythology.
+The moon is the namesake of Europa, in Greek mythology the daughter of the Phoenician king of Tyre.
 Like all the Galilean satellites, Europa is named after a lover of Zeus, the Greek counterpart of Jupiter.
 Europa was courted by Zeus and became the queen of Crete.
 The naming scheme was suggested by Simon Marius, who attributed the proposal to Johannes Kepler:

 The names fell out of favor for a considerable time and were not revived in general use until the mid-20th century.
 In much of the earlier astronomical literature, Europa is simply referred to by its Roman numeral designation as Jupiter II (a system also introduced by Galileo) or as the "second satellite of Jupiter".
 In 1892, the discovery of Amalthea, whose orbit lay closer to Jupiter than those of the Galilean moons, pushed Europa to the third position.
 The Voyager probes discovered three more inner satellites in 1979, so Europa is now counted as Jupiter's sixth satellite, though it is still referred to as Jupiter II.

 The adjectival form has stabilized as Europan.